kumahq/kuma-website/docs/docs/1.1.4/monitor-manage/cli.md

 # CLI

+TODO: THINK ABOUT WHERE THIS PAGE BELONGS. "need-to-name/components"?
+Or "monitor and manage"?

 Kuma ships in a bundle that includes a few executables:

 * `kuma-cp`: this is the main Kuma executable that runs the control plane (CP).